Architecture

 For the History, Theory, Criticism of Architecture, and Urbanism concentration, the following additional courses are required:

-1. A core of four courses: the urban laboratory, ARCH 250 or 360 taken during the fall term of junior year; ARCH 362 or an elective taken during the spring term of junior year; and the history of architecture surveys ARCH 260 and 312 to be completed by the end of junior year
+- A core of four courses: the urban laboratory, ARCH 250 or 360 taken during the fall term of junior year; a second urban laboratory (e.g. ARCH 353, 362) or an elective approved by the DUS, taken during the spring term of junior year; and the history of architecture surveys ARCH 260 and 312 to be completed by the end of junior year

 Elective Options in subject areas

-Structures and computation Electives can be chosen from ARCH 161, an approved calculus course such as MATH 112115120, or physics course such as PHYS 180201, PHYS 280, or other relevant course approved by the DUS.
+Structures and computation Electives can be chosen from ARCH 161, an approved calculus course such as MATH 112, 115, 120, or physics course such as PHYS 180, 200 or other relevant course approved by the DUS.
 One example of an approved course is MENG 280.
 (Elementary calculus is strongly recommended as preparation for graduate studies in architecture.)

 Required Orientations

-Advanced Technology orientation All Architecture students are required to complete orientation sessions in advanced technology workshop and materials laboratory.
-Students enrolled in ARCH 200 are required to complete these sessions at the beginning of the spring term of the sophomore year.
+Advanced Technology orientation All Architecture students are required to complete orientation sessions in the advanced technology workshop and materials laboratory.
+Students enrolled in ARCH 200 must complete these sessions at the beginning of the spring term of the sophomore year.
 Access to digital media equipment is not allowed until the required orientation sessions have been completed.
 Questions should be addressed to the DUS or the director of advanced technology, Vincent Guerrero, 432-7552.

 Library orientation The Architecture program requires all students to complete a ninety-minute introductory library research session.
-Students enrolled in ARCH 200 must take this session at the beginning of the spring term of the sophomore year.
+Students enrolled in ARCH 200 must take this session at the beginning of the spring term of their sophomore year.
 Failure to complete the required orientation precludes completion of the major.
 Students may not offer substitutions for this orientation.
-Students should register with the Haas Family Arts Library Public Services Librarian, Lindsay King, 436-8052.
+Orientation sessions may be coordinated by the Arts Librarian for Research Services, Tess Colwell, 432-2641.
 Questions should be addressed to the DUS.

 Credit/D/Fail No course taken Credit/D/Fail may be counted toward the Architecture major.